2024 United States presidential election in Georgia: Analysis

-Georgia and North Carolina were among the few states in the country to have many counties swing leftward in 2024.
+Georgia, North Carolina, and Utah were among the few states in the country to have many counties swing leftward in 2024.

 Despite being located in the socially conservative Bible Belt and Deep South regions, Georgia has become competitive since the start of the 2020s.
 Having been a moderately red state in the late 2000s through the 2010s, Georgia is currently a purple to slightly red state, being a crucial battleground at the presidential and U.S. Senate levels while maintaining a Republican lean at the state level.
 The last Republican presidential candidate to win Georgia by a double-digit margin, and the only one to carry the state in consecutive elections, was George W. Bush.
 This leftward shift is mainly attributed to the rapid population growth that the progressive and diverse Atlanta metro, which holds the majority of the state's population, has experienced in the 21st century, including an influx of African Americans, Asian Americans, Hispanic Americans, and progressive Whites.
-In 2020, Joe Biden very narrowly carried the state by 0.23%, making Georgia the closest state in that election and making Biden the first Democrat since Southerner Bill Clinton in 1992 to win the state's electoral votes.
+In 2020, Joe Biden very narrowly carried the state by 0.23%, making Georgia the closest state in that election and making Biden the first Democrat since Southerner Bill Clinton of Arkansas in 1992 to win the state's electoral votes.
 Before Biden's withdrawal from the presidential race, Trump led virtually every poll in Georgia, with the state being generally considered as leaning Republican; however, after Kamala Harris became the Democratic nominee, polls pointed to a much tighter race, rendering Georgia a tossup once again.